Green Futures Conservation relates to our conservation research programmes.

 In 2006 a devastating fire destroyed large areas of ancient Milkwood forest found on Grootbos.
 The Future Trees Project was created with the aim of rehabilitating the afflicted areas, as well as other unique forested sections on the reserve.
 Our innovative approach is to use the earliest aerial photographs (1937) from the region to develop our planting plan to restore forests to resemble their previous incarnations.
 The trees used are grown in our own nursery to ensure local genetic sources are maintained.

 Indigenous trees, including White Milkwood, White Stinkwood, Pock Ironwood and Wild Olive are propagated in our indigenous nursery.
-Since 2008 we have planted 3310 indigenous trees through the programme.
-In 2013 we planted 385 – more than one a day!
+Since 2008 we have planted 7557 indigenous trees through the programme.

 If you would like to donate money towards a tree planting (R350 per tree) please click here.